mfresonke/brentisms/README.md

 # brentisms
-This is to document our legendary friend, Brent.
+This is to document our legendary friend, Brent in a programming-language agnostic way.